Home » Blog » Pet » Pet Parenting Lifestyle » 12 Christmas Dog Food Recipes So Good, Even Santa’s Reindeer Are Jealous

 It’s a simple dish that combines protein with rice, carrots, broccoli and cauliflower.

-The recipe calls for frozen veggies but fresh ones are even better if you have them close at hand.
+The healthy dog food recipe calls for frozen veggies, but fresh ones are even better if you have them close at hand.
 Here’s how to make this highly rated dog dinner.

 #7 Chicken and veg dish

-Possibly the simplest of all these Christmas dog dinner recipes is this tried and tested recipe.
+Possibly the simplest of all these Christmas homemade dog food recipes is this tried and tested healthy recipe.
 All you need is minced chicken, rice and vegetables of your choice.
 Remember that dogs can’t eat certain foods like onions, garlic or avocado then go forth and delight.

 #8 Chicken, pea and zucchini yum